zombitos/jay-mongo/README.md

   Options object, check mongodb documentation for inserting options.

+  schemaOptions object, jay-schema option, omitUndefined : true is required for index in unique and sparse to work.

-  pCreate will run ia-schema pMakeStruct operation to validate the data parameter.
+  pCreate will run jay-schema pMakeStruct operation to validate the data parameter.
-  Check <a href='https://github.com/interactioncr/iaschema'>IA-Schema</a> documentation for Schema Details
+  Check <a href='https://github.com/zombitos/jay-schema'>jay-Schema</a> documentation for Schema Details

   ### Find One
   ```javascript